Megantoni District, La Convención province: Geography and climate

 Most of Megantoni District consists of hills and lowland plains, but the Vilcabamba mountain range on the western border of the district rises to a maximum elevation of 3385 m.
 Mountains along the southern boundary reach a maximum elevation of 1606 m.

 Elevations from 1000 to 3500 m are part of the ecoregion of "high jungle" or Peruvian Yungas.
 Below elevations of 1000 m the vegetation is typical of the Southwest Amazon moist forests ecoregion.
 The Pongo de Mainique on the southern border of Megantoni is a global biodiversity hotspot.
 According to the Wildlife Conservation Society, "the lowland rainforests and mid-montane cloud forests within a radius of 5 mi of the Pongo possibly comprise the single most biologically-diverse site on the face of the Earth."

 Camisea, the capital of Megantoni, has an Am (tropical monsoon) climate according to the Köppen climate classification system.
 Although there is little temperature variation among months, the austral summer receives much more precipitation than the austral winter.
 Under the Trewartha climate classification system, the climate is Araa: tropical rain forest with high temperatures year around.

+Climate data for Camisea, Megantoni, Peru.
+Elevation: 303 metres (994 ft).